endojs/endo/packages/bundle-source/README.md

 by the `moduleFormat` below.

 The resulting bundle is suitable for use with `@endo/import-bundle`.
-The default format is `moduleFormat` of a bundle is `"endoZipBase64"`.
+The default format is of a bundle is `"endoZipBase64"`.

 ## Source maps